 What is the next step?

-Your doctor is recommending that you set up an appointment as South Tulsa Vision Development Center to discuss treatment options to correct the turned or lazy eyes.
-We are a specialized optometric clinic dedicated solely to this type of treatment.
+If your doctor is recommending that you set up an appointment as South Tulsa Vision Development Center to discuss treatment options to correct the turned or lazy eyes, know that we are a specialized optometric clinic dedicated solely to this type of treatment.